Skip to content

 Environment Location

-Inside Container /data/resources/pre-run-scripts/
+Inside container /data/resources/pre-run-scripts/

-On Host Machine {Installation Directory}/data/resources/pre-run-scripts/
+On host machine {Installation Directory}/data/resources/pre-run-scripts/

 enable-file-manager.png